flet-dev/website/docs/tutorials/python-solitaire.md

             border_radius = ft.border_radius.all(6),
             content=ft.Image(src="card_back.png"))
 ```
-All the images for the face up cards, as well as card back are stored in the “images” folder in the same directory as main.py [link to github].
+All the images for the face up cards, as well as card back are stored in the “images” folder in the same directory as main.py.

 :::note
 For the reference to the image file to work, we need to specify the folder were it resides in the assets_dir in main.py: